 Sea to Summit Escapist

 Our pick for the overall best camping tarp goes to the Sea to Summit Escapist.
-Believe it or not, there are quite a few camping tarps out there, and we’ve tested them all.
-However, most consider the Escapist the best in the business, and we don’t disagree.
+Many folks consider the Escapist the best in the business, and we don’t disagree.

-Bottom Line: Despite its tangy greenish/yellow color, the Sea to Summit Escapist checks all of the boxes that matter most, earning it the top spot as the best overall camping tarp on the market today.
+Bottom Line: Despite its tangy greenish/yellow color, the Escapist checks all of the boxes that matter most, earning it the top spot as the best overall camping tarp on the market today.

 When on the hunt for a great camping tarp, you might be surprised at how many things there are to consider.